Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 Not so long ago, most of us would not have found a plant-based meal all that exciting.
 As if something was missing.
 Or that it was unhealthy.
 Can we change our views about food?
 The world-renowned vegetable chef Frank Fol says we can and we do.
 Here he tells us about a completely new cuisine of taste, colour and magic.
 This new world of vegetable cuisine is happening in our best restaurants and in our kitchens at home.
 A new world, he says, that is here to stay.

-Something is growing: Two British integrative health pioneers about the best of two worlds
+Integrative healthcare is growing: Two British pioneers on harnessing the best of both worlds

 It’s official: walking outside in a funny way is good for us